viv-dev/notes/kubernetes.md

 Storage for volumes can be a local hard drive, or even a remote network storage solution (depends on the deployment environment).

 ### StatefulSet

 When running pods across multiple nodes in a cluster, in order to share the same state they will need to read from the same persistent storage volume.
 There therefore needs to be some arbiter who decides which pod can be accessing a particular part of a volume at any time.

 This is only required for applications/pods that require such persistent data - such as databases.

-However, statefulSet is apparantley a pain to set up - herefore databases are often hosted outside of a Kubernetes cluster for this reason.
+However, statefulSet is apparantley a pain to set up and manage - therefore databases are often hosted outside of a Kubernetes cluster for this reason.

 ### Deployment